By Lionel Ilarraza··

 FICA$229.50

 36.5% gone on payday in Philadelphia — or 33% in Pittsburgh, 34.4% in Harrisburg.
-Your bonus withholding changes based on where you work, not just what you make.
+Your bonus withholding changes based on where you work and whether you're a resident, not just what you make.
 Pennsylvania taxes bonuses at the same flat rates as regular pay.

 "Nothing Changed, But My Pay Dropped"